 If your loss falls within the coverage provided by your personal or premises liability insurance, your adjuster will help you through the process of choosing an attorney and your insurance provider will pay for the cost of your legal defence.
 Other potential costs, including lost wages while you’re in court and compensatory damages awarded against you, will also be covered up to your limit of liability coverage.
 Depending on the nature of the policy you purchased, a deductible may or may not apply to the claim.

 Keep in mind that personal liability insurance only covers your personal actions, and premises that you occupy as a personal residence.
 Personal liability will not cover you for business-related losses, such as injuries or property damage that you cause in the course of your work, or injuries that other people suffer when visiting your place of business.
-If you buy, rent or use occupy a premises (including your home) for business purposes, you must discuss this with your insurance advisor; they will assess your needs and help you find liability insurance coverage that will protect you in the course of your work, as well as the premises where you carry out your business.
+If you buy, rent, use or occupy a premises (including your home) for business purposes, you must discuss this with your insurance advisor; they will assess your needs and help you find liability insurance coverage that will protect you in the course of your work, as well as the premises where you carry out your business.

 Personal liability insurance also does not cover you for losses arising out of your ownership or operation of most watercraft, aircraft and powered vehicles.
 To ensure you are not facing a gap in coverage, speak to your insurance provider about any watercraft, aircraft or powered vehicles you own or operate.
-These often include boats, jet-skis, ATVs, dirt bikes, drones, and more – most of which are excluded from your personal liability coverage, but which you often can insure separately in order to be protected while you use them.
+These often include boats, jet-skis, ATVs, dirt bikes, large drones, and more – most of which are excluded from your personal liability coverage, but which you often can insure separately in order to be protected while you use them.

 You can see how important it is to carry sufficient liability coverage.
 Yes, you need insurance if your kitchen catches fire, but if someone is severely injured on your property or as a result of your personal actions, the cost of defending yourself against a lawsuit can be significant.
 If compensatory damages are awarded against you, your financial resources can be severely and even permanently depleted.
 Personal and premises liability insurance can help avoid this negative outcome.